Microsoft-community/Community-website/wiki/backup.md

 ## What do you need to back up?

+It mostly depends on your preference, but you can:

-Start with your personal documents, photos, videos, and any other data on your computer, these should be backed up regularly, in case you lost them.
+- Start with your personal documents, photos, videos, and any other data on your computer, these should be backed up regularly, in case you lost them.

 Your settings, programs could be backed up, but you don't have to back them up.